Alexander polynomials of simple-ribbon knots: Introduction

-Moreover, if an SR-knot is obtained from the trivial knot by a finite sequence of elementary $m$-SR-fusions for a fixed positive integer $m$, then we call the SR-knot $m$-SR-knot.
-Thus $8_9$ is a $2$-SR-knot for example.
-We know that $3_1\sh 3_1^*$ is a $1$-SR-knot and also a $2$-SR-knot from Figure \ref{fig:itr_explsrk}.
-It is natural to ask if there exists a simple-ribbon knot which is an $m$-SR-knot and also an $n$-SR-knot for distinct positive integers $m$ and $n$ other than $3_1\sh 3_1^*$ .
+If an SR-knot is obtained from the trivial knot by a finite sequence of elementary $m$-SR-fusions for a fixed positive integer $m$, then we call the SR-knot $m$-SR-knot.
+For example, $8_9$ is a $2$-SR-knot and $3_1\sh 3_1^*$ is a $1$-SR-knot and also a $2$-SR-knot as we can see in Figure \ref{fig:itr_explsrk}.
+It is natural to ask if there exists a simple-ribbon knot which is an $m$-SR-knot and also an $n$-SR-knot for distinct positive integers $m$ and $n$ other than $3_1\sh 3_1^*$.
 We give a partial answer to this question using equation (\ref{eq1c}).
 Let $m$ be a positive integer and $\mK_m$ the set of non-trivial $m$-SR-knots.
 Then we have the following.

 \bgnT If $\mK_m\cap\mK_n\neq\emptyset$ for positive integers $m$ and $n$ with $m>n$, then we have either that $(m, n)=(3,1)$, $(3,2)$, or $(2n,n)$. \endT